OUR SITE USES FRAMES TO ACHIEVE A NOSTALGIC LOOK – IF

 association with the Bank of half a century.
 The design includes the coats of

-arms of Martins Bank and of the Lee family, while in the upper right hand comer of the panel is a tapestry
+arms of Martins Bank and of the Lee family, while in the upper right-hand comer of the panel is a tapestry

-mark used by Arthur H. Lee & Sons, Ltd. The lion crest of the Birkenhead Civic
+mark used by Arthur H. Lee & Sons, Ltd. The lion crest of the Birkenhead

-the tapestry mark.
+of the tapestry mark.

 The whole is surmounted by an esquire's helmet and the mantling